 The operator skills component is an educational and training activity conducted by adult 4-H volunteers.
 A parent or guardian is encouraged to be present when their child is operating a tractor.
-The adult 4-H volunteer has the authority to deny a child the opportunity to participate in the operator skills option when it is deemed a child is unable to safely operate a tractor due to size, weight, or any other reason that could place the child and/or others in harm.
+The adult 4-H volunteer has the authority to deny a child the opportunity to participate in the operator skills option when it is deemed a child is unable to safely operate a tractor due to size, weight, or any other reason that could place the child and/or others in harm

-Youth will demonstrate their operation skills by driving a tractor and wagon or trailer through an obstacle course as outlined in 4-H 84, Conducting 4-H Operator Safety Contests.
+Junior (Grades 3-7 Suggested): Youth will demonstrate their operation skills by driving a tractor and wagon or trailer through an obstacle course as outlined in 4-H 84, Conducting 4-H Operator Safety Contests.

-Senior (grades 8-12 suggested)

-Youth will demonstrate their operation skills by driving a tractor and wagon or trailer through an obstacle course as outlined in 4-H 84, Conducting 4-H Operator Safety Contests.
+Senior (Grades 8-12 Suggested): Youth will demonstrate their operation skills by driving a tractor and wagon or trailer through an obstacle as outlines in 4-H 84, Conducting 4-H Operator Safety Contests.